Other spellings: Itzikovitz, Itsykovich, Ichikovitz, Ichikovich, Itzikowitz, Echikovitz,

 Eva Covitz was born as Vichna Itzikovich in Trashkun on 20 November 1899, and emigrated to the U.S. in 1912 with the rest of her family.
-She married Meir Rosenthal, and died in Boston in 1985.
+On 10 January 1921 in Chelsea, Massachusettes, Eva married Myer Rosenthal, who was born in ~1893 in Lithuania, outside of Vilna.
+Eva died in Boston on 30 January 1985.

-PHOTOS Young Eva with friend, Eva with her father Zussman
+PHOTO Eva Covitz Rosenthal with her father Zussman Covitz

-- The four children of Eva (Covitz) and Meir Rosenthal:
+- The four children of Eva Covitz and Myer Rosenthal:

-Abraham Kovitz, twin brother of Fannie (below), was born as Nosn Itzikovich in Trashkun on 1 June 1900 and emigrated with his parents in 1912.
+Abraham Kovitz, twin brother of Fannie (below), was born as Nosn Itzikovich in Trashkun on 1 June 1900 or 1902, and emigrated with his parents in 1912.
 He married Marion David, born 25 May 1905.
 Abraham died on 20 October 1977, and Marion died on 25 June 1999.
-The two children of Abraham and Marion (David) Kovitz:
+The two children of Abraham Kovitz and Marion David: